 4. Regulate your sense of Humour

-Your sense of humour may get you chuckles among your friends, but it doesn’t always mean your jokes are apt for your company’s social media page.
+Your sense of humor may get you chuckles among your friends, but it doesn’t always mean your jokes are apt for your company’s social media page.

-You could add your personal thoughts, but don’t overdo it with your trademark booger jokes unless your company is about nasal drops or in the similar domain.
-Basically your humour should be well placed and appropriate for your brand image.
+You could add your personal thoughts, but don’t overdo it with your trademark booger jokes unless your company is about nasal drops or in a similar domain.
+Basically your humor should be well placed and appropriate for your brand image.

 5. #Don’t #Overuse #Hashtags Social Media Etiquette #SoManyTags